shre167/split-ease-app/README.md

-# 💸 SplitEase – UPI Powered Smart Expense Manager
+# 💸 SplitEase – UPI Powered Smart Expense Manager!

 **SplitEase** is a smart and intuitive application that simplifies both **group expense sharing** and **personal financial management**.